WorkSpaceMan/jxp/docs/api.md

 `MySchema.index( { "$**": "text" } );`

-See [https://docs.mongodb.com/manual/core/index-text/](MongoDB Text Indexes) for more options, such as weighted indexing.
+See [MongoDB Text Indexes](https://www.mongodb.com/docs/manual/core/index-text/) for more options, such as weighted indexing.

 Note that you can only declare one index per collection (and hence schema).